ghallsimpsons/characteristic-matrix/README.md

 This package provides methods for finding analytic solutions for electromagnetic waves in planar dialectric and birefringent media.

-Before using this packages, make sure to run the test suite to make sure the current build is functioning as expected.
+Before using this package, make sure to run the test suite to ensure the current build is functioning properly.
 You can run the tests from the command line with `python tests.py`.
 If you plan on including this package in your own project, you can include the tests module in your own tests.
 When imported in another module, the tests will silently succeed, but will still complain (loudly) if anything is awry.

+##Dependencies
+The core modules currently depend upon numpy and have only been tested in Python 2.7.
+The included examples also depend upon scipy and matplotlib.

 #Contents
 [Design](#design)<br />